 We are looking to train a Graduate Camera Assistant to work on and off site in all aspects of the camera department, supporting the large quantity of camera equipment used on OB operations.

-This a two-year development programme including secondments to various engineering departments, giving you the opportunity to expand your knowledge and develop practical skills for an exciting and rewarding career in TV broadcasting.
-As a Graduate Trainee, you can expect to put all the theory you have learnt at university into practice within an innovative organisation that will put you at the forefront of new and exciting developments in broadcast technology and prepare you for long-term career.
+This an 18 month’ development programme including secondments to various engineering departments, giving you the opportunity to expand your knowledge and develop practical skills for an exciting and rewarding career in TV broadcasting.
+As a Graduate Trainee, you can expect to put all the theory you have learnt at university into practice within an innovative organisation that will put you at the forefront of new and exciting developments in broadcast technology, and prepare you for long-term career.

 Our Graduate Camera Assistant role could be right for you if you are interested in pursuing one of the following careers: